CrowdStrike/terraform-aws-cloud-registration/examples/single-account-aws-profile/README.md

 ## Destroy

-To teardown and remove the resources created in this example:
+To teardown and remove all resources created by this example:

 ```sh
 terraform destroy -auto-approve